jeffreymonjacastro/jamcy-vault/UTEC/6th semester/ML/Non Linear Regression.md

 + $\rho = [0,1]$ Indicates how much of one regularization method you want
 + $\rho = 1$ Choose Lasso and $\rho = 0$ Choose Ridge

-# Measure of Regression Quality
-## Coefficient of determination R²
+# Coefficient of determination R²
 Mean of Y:
 $$\bar Y = \frac{1}{n}\sum_{i = 0}^n{y_i}$$
 Distance between y predicted and mean